pawelszymanski/civilization/DEV.md

 - bug: tile background pattern breaks on tiles x -1/0

 ## DONE
+- fix minimap
+- unzip worker
+- strip extra props from tiles on save
+- use separate local storage keys for each save game
+- show used local storage space indicator
 - add overlay for modals
 - hide hud for world builder
 - enable toggling of the minimap